 One of the best parts about the holiday season is all of the festive recipes.
-There is no end to the different types of recipes available this time of year and each one has it’s own distinct yet festive flavor.
+There is no end to the different types of recipes available this time of year and each one has its own distinct yet festive flavor.
 Some of my favorite holiday baking recipes involve molasses.
 There is something about this ingredient that just screams Christmas.
-Though there are many recipes that include this ingredient, one of my favorite to make is Gingerbread Loaf.
+Though there are many recipes that include this ingredient, one of my favorites to make is Gingerbread Loaf.
 This sweet bread has a wonderful flavor to it and is pleasantly moist, making it the perfect holiday treat.
 This bread is a great snack option for a Christmas movie marathon.

 I don’t remember where I first found this recipe, but over the years that I have been making it, I have made a few modifications along the way.
 Namely, I have increased the volume of spices.

 This post may contain affiliate links.
 This means that should you make a purchase after following one of these links, I may receive a small commission at no extra cost to you.

 - 1/2 cup butter